pkmollman/godot-udim-material-addon/README.md

 This addon tries to replicate most of the provided options from the StandardMaterial3D resource.
 Much of the options are still being tested and built.
 If you have need of a particular material feature, please create an issue.

+UDIMShaderMaterial only supportes up through UDIM tile id 1030.
+This can expand in the future.
+Keep in mind however that low end platforms like web or mobile (basically anything not using the Vulkan renderer) only support up to 12-32 textures to a shader.

 ### List of features that appear to be working, the rest are a work in progress
 - Albedo Tileset
 - Albedo Color